hashim222/hash-dental-care/README.md

         * In order to make the site more responsive for smaller devices, I have hidden the image for mobile phones and small tablets.
             ![image for treatment specialist for smaller devices](static/images/readme-file-images/treatment-specialist-tablet-size.png)

-        * On each bootstrap card, there is an image, title, description, and a price, where user can see all the appointments listed. which user can click on the price button to get to the book appointment form, and if users are not logged in, they will be asked to `login/register` first.
+        * On each bootstrap card, there is an image, title, description, and a price, where user can see all the different treatments listed. which user can click on the price button to get to the book appointment form, and if users are not logged in, they will be asked to `login/register` first.
             ![image for treatments cards](static/images/readme-file-images/treatements-cards.png)